Euphoria cast lead tributes to 25-year-old actor Angus Cloud - latest

-Angus Cloud death – latest: Euphoria cast lead tributes to 25-year-old actor
+Angus Cloud death – latest: Euphoria cast lead tributes to ‘immensely talented’ actor after his death aged 25

 Tributes are pouring in for the actor, who received critical praise and a devoted fanbase for his performance as Fezco O’Neill on ‘Euphoria’